TomBoudard/Delaunay-Triangulation/README.md

 ### Output (List of triangles)

-`.txt` file containing triplets of indexes for each triangle.
+A text file containing triplets of indexes for each triangle.

 Example:
 ```
-0 1 2
 0 1 3
+2 1 3
 ```